Yes, Landscaping Does Add Value To Your Home

 2. Prune the overwhelming shrubs

 You don’t have to go all out with the pruning.
 For a neat, well-kept look, skirt the shrubs by pruning around the base and removing branches located within six inches of the ground.
 Also, tend to any plants that are touching the house as this can cause the paint to chip off while also inviting mold and infestations.
-Ideally, plants should be pruned eight inches to one feet away from your home to open up the space and make it easy to paint or pressure wash your home’s exterior.
+Ideally, plants should be pruned eight inches to one foot away from your home to open up the space and make it easy to paint or pressure wash your home’s exterior.

 3. Incorporate colorful plants to make your landscape vibrant